Block Mott insulating state induced by next-nearest neighbor hopping in the S = 3/2 zigzag chain BaCoTe2O7

 To better understand the electronic and magnetic properties, here both first-principles density functional theory (DFT) and density matrix renormalization group (DMRG) methods were employed to investigate BaCoTe$_2$O$_7$.
 First, the {\it ab initio} DFT calculations indicate a strongly anisotropic electronic structure for BaCoTe$_2$O$_7$, in agreement with its anticipated 1D zigzag geometry.
 Based on the Wannier functions obtained from first-principle calculations, we obtained the relevant hopping amplitudes and on-site energies of the cobalt atoms.
 For the NN hopping matrix, the largest hopping arises from the $d_{3z^2-r^2}$ orbital.
 Intriguingly, for the NNN hopping matrix, the largest hopping element emerges from $d_{xy}$ to $d_{xy}$, and microscopically this is caused by the super-super exchange via a complex path $d_{xy}$-$p_x$/$p_y$-$p_x$/$p_y$-$d_{xy}$.
 Anticipating rich results, we constructed a multi-orbital Hubbard model for the cobalt zigzag chains considering both NN and NNN hoppings.

 Based on DMRG calculations, we obtained the ground-state phase diagram varying the on-site Hubbard repulsion $U$ and the on-site Hund coupling $J_{\rm H}$.
 When the NNN hoppings are properly included, the block AFM $\uparrow$-$\uparrow$-$\downarrow$-$\downarrow$ state with Mott insulating (MI) characteristics was found to be dominant in a robust portion of the phase diagram, in agreement with the experimental results.
 In addition, paramagnetism was found in the regime of weak Hubbard coupling strength.
-Furthermore, based on DFT+$U$ calculations, we found that the ground state depends on the value of $U$.
-In the intermediate range of $U$, using DFT+$U$, the block spin order was here also found to be the most likely magnetic ground state compared to other magnetic orders, in agreement with experiments.
+Using DFT+$U$, the block spin order was here also found to be the most likely magnetic ground state compared to other magnetic orders, in agreement with experiments.
 Then, both techniques used here agree that a block arrangement is the most stable for this compound.
 Note that in Ref.~~\cite{Li:scpma}, where the experimental result for the block phase was reported, the theoretical component also used DFT+$U$ for the block state but without comparing with other possible states.
 Thus, our effort here for the first time reports that the block phase is indeed the ground state from a microscopic perspective using two independent techniques.